Azure-Samples/azure-search-openai-demo/docs/localdev.md

 1. Run `azd auth login`
 2. Change dir to `app`
+3. Run `azd env new`.
-3. Run `./start.ps1` or `./start.sh` or run the "VS Code Task: Start App" to start the project locally.
+4. Run `./start.ps1` or `./start.sh` or run the "VS Code Task: Start App" to start the project locally.

 ## Hot reloading frontend and backend files